Frequently asked questions about weddings

 You are a “non-denominational” organization, what does this term mean?

-Le Nouveau Penser is not tied to any faith, whether Catholic, Jewish, Orthodox, or otherwise, therefore we respect everyone’s individual religious beliefs.Our philosophy is one of respect, humanism and unity.
-Consequently, the texts chosen for your ceremony will take into account your beliefs or your non-beliefs.
+Le Nouveau Penser is not tied to any faith, whether Catholic or otherwise, therefore we respect everyone’s individual religious beliefs.Our philosophy is one of respect, humanism and unity.

 Does the Nouveau Penser officiant handle the preparation of legal documents and their transmission to the Directeur de l’État Civil for registering our marriage?